ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 # Use Virtual Servers to build highly available and scalable web app

-Adding more servers to an application is a common pattern to handle additional load, however it does not make the web app a true highly availability.
-For best resiliency and high availability approach, application needs be deployed across multiple regions with data replication and DNS load balancer.
+Adding more servers to an application is a common pattern to handle additional load.
+Another key aspect to increase an application availability and resiliency is to deploy the application to multiple zones or regions with data replication and load balancing.

 This tutorial walks you through a scenario with the creation of: